Howdy, welcome to my review!

-Wordtracker (WT) claims to be “the best free alternative to the Keyword Planner”.
+Wordtracker claims to be “the best free alternative to the Keyword Planner”.
 But Keyword Tool io also makes the same claim.

-Grab my review here to find out!
+Grab this post to find out!

 Cost: Try for free.
 Get a 1-week free trial with any plan.
 Then it’s $27/month – $99/month or $449/year – $640/year.